Prenuptial Agreement Attorney in Orange County, CA

 Negotiating a prenuptial agreement does not always seem like the most romantic choice but, for many couples, it is the smart one.
 Prenuptial agreements, also called prenups, premarital agreements, or even antenuptial agreements, allow married couples to protect their separate property during a marriage.
-At Quinn &Dworakowski, we help clients in Irvine, and Orange County, CA, and surrounding areas draft, review, and litigate prenuptial agreements.
+At Quinn &Dworakowski, our Orange County prenuptial agreement lawyer help clients draft, review, and litigate prenuptial agreements.
 We also handle issues related to postnuptial agreements, which are sometimes created during marriage.

 If you are planning to marry soon, it’s worth considering the potential benefits a prenuptial contract could provide to both you and your spouse.
 While some people carry the misconception that a suggestion to sign a prenup indicates a lack of faith that a marriage will last, this is not necessarily true.
-It’s a reasonable precaution for any couple that owns substantial assets or when both spouses hold significant amounts of debt or separate property.
+A family law attorney can help you understand that it’s a reasonable precaution for any couple that owns substantial assets or when both spouses hold significant amounts of debt or separate property.

 Prenuptial contracts offer peace of mind, and they often encourage couples to have challenging conversations that they otherwise wouldn’t have until much later after their marriage.
 Many couples who develop prenuptial contracts report that the process brought them closer together.
 Covering complex financial issues early in a marriage could prevent many of the issues that commonly lead to divorce.